typhonshambo/vstat-bot/README.md

 ### DATABASE-SETUP

-Your database must contain a table called `riotpwd` and the table should contain following columns with datatypes :
+Your database must contain a table called `acclink` and the table should contain following columns with datatypes :

 |  column name             | datatype                                |
 | ------------------------ | --------------------------------------- |